 The Bottom Line

-If you’re unsure whether insulin resistance is playing a role in your symptoms, take our free PCOS type quiz to identify your pattern and get personalised nutrition guidance.
-You can also join the Nouri waitlist for early access to an AI nutrition coach built specifically for women with PCOS.
+If you’re looking for a lifestyle app that makes food logging and meal planning easier, take our free PCOS lifestyle quiz to find your focus.
+You can also join the Nouri waitlist for early access to an AI-powered lifestyle companion built for women with PCOS.